anna-lama/duckdb-dbt-challenge/models/marts/driver_performance.md

 Calculate the average tip percentage (tip_amount / total_amount) for each VendorID

 ## Model Location
-`models/marts/driver_performance_AVG.sql`
+- `models/marts/driver_performance_AVG.sql`
-`models/marts/driver_performance_pond.sql`
+- `models/marts/driver_performance_pond.sql`

 ## Logic
-- Also this mart is developed in two ways:
+- This mart is developed in two ways:
-  - Calculates the simple average of the tip percentages per trip, giving the same weight to every ride regardless of its total amount.
+  - `driver_performance_AVG` calculates the simple arithmetic average of the tip percentages per trip, giving the same weight to every ride regardless of its total amount.
-  - Computes the ratio between the total tips and the total revenue, assigning higher weight to trips with higher total fares, more robust to outliers.
+  - `driver_performance_pond` computes the ratio between the total tips and the total revenue, assigning higher weight to trips with higher total fares, more robust to outliers.
 - By the way in this case, with this dataset the difference between the arithmetic and weighted averages is minimal:

   | VendorID | Arithmetic Avg (%) | Weighted Avg (%) |